mprizzuto/personal-website/README.md

 # Marco Rizzuto's personal website

 ## Why I created this website
-This website is a repository of the learning (and experimenting) I did as a [Perpetual Education](https://perpetual.education) student.
+This website is a repository of the learning (and experimenting) I did as a [Perpetual Education](https://perpetual.education) beta-tester.

 ## Technologies used
 - [`PHP`]